zeelvishalmehta/symfony-test/README.md

       1) Go to xampp/htdocs.<br>
       2) Right click on htdocs open Gitbash cmd<br>
-      3) Using composer create symfony project: <br>
+      3) Using composer, create a new symfony project <br>
             - composer create-project symfony/skeleton symphart<br>
       4) You can open symfony application using localhost://symphart/public.
 But we can run through virtual host.
       5) Setup a virtual host<br>
             - Go to xampp/apache/conf/extra/httpd-vhosts<br>
-            - At the end of file, httpd-vhosts make the following changes.<br>
+            - At the end of  httpd-vhosts file make the following changes.<br>
           <VirtualHost *:80><br>
             DocumentRoot "C:/xampp/htdocs/symphart/public"<br>
             ServerName symphart.test<br>